julianrendell/iago-examples/README.md

     * maybe misnamed; looks like it's executed as part of the configuration of the `Ostrich` run-time environment
 * create a very simple, single request, blocking, version of Iago where everything is statically compiled- just to make it easier to debug new load tests.
 * add OS detection and enhance the script templating to support other startup scripts - eg windows
-* consider a patch that adds dynamic types to the `ParrotServerConfig` class so that test specific configuration can be included.
+* create a patch that adds dynamic types to the `ParrotServerConfig` class so that test specific configuration can be included.
     * right now you can embed custom code in the `loadTest` string but you don't get any help from the IDE (it's a string! ie it's the second layer down in the chain of dynamic compilation.)
+* Make a version of `ParrotService`/`ParrotRequest`/`RequestConsumer` etc that call back to user provided call-backs- so Iago could be used to drive non-TCP/IP load tests - trivial use case: console output example that is rate limited.

 # Utilities Created
 ## `run-iagomaven.sh` Script